Paul Gross is absolutely one of my favourite Canadian actors - he is so handsome and always plays such wonderful characters!

-He was also the Writer and Director of the 2002 movie, "Men with Brooms" in addition to having a part in the movie.
+He was also the Writer and Director of the 2002 movie, "Men with Brooms" in addition to playing the part of Chris Cutter, in the movie.

 At the time of writing, his latest Movie venture is "Passchendaele", which is a 2008 Canadian war film from Alliance Films, in which he starred, wrote and directed.

 The film was shot in Canada and Belgium, and focused on the experiences of his grandfather, Michael Dunne, a soldier who served in the 10th Battalion, CEF in the First World War at the Battle of Passchendaele (also known as the Third Battle of Ypres).